emqx/emqx-docs/en_US/design/design.md

 ## Foreword

-In terms of the design of EMQ X Broker, it firstly separates the FrontEnd and Backend, and secondly separates the  Message Flow Plane and Monitor/Control Plane :
+In terms of the design of EMQX Broker, it firstly separates the FrontEnd and Backend, and secondly separates the  Message Flow Plane and Monitor/Control Plane :

 ![image](../assets/design_1.png)